lmondada/dphil-thesis/content/02_quantum/04_need_help.md

 conditionals and loops based on simple boolean expressions.
 Surely the full-blown powers of a classical compiler are not required!

-You bet.

-Scientists have shown no lack of imagination in this field---and so have found very compelling use cases for complex classical computations within quantum programs.
+Unfortunately (and as usual), scientists have shown no lack of imagination in this field---and so have found very compelling use cases for complex classical computations within quantum programs.
 To drive this point home, let us consider the concrete example of quantum error correction.

 ### The quantum error correction use case